The research doesn’t give you a clear winner (and that’s the point)

 What does remote work actually deliver for productivity?
 Fewer interruptions mean sustained focus time, and the gains are real.
 Time-tracking studies show remote workers achieve roughly 5 hours 10 minutes of productive work from about 7 hours total [1].

 But here’s the paradox: remote workers accomplish similar output in fewer productive hours, but they work more total hours per week.
 They’re trading commute time for stretched workdays.
-The isolation factor is measurable.
+Remote work isolation is measurable.
 Gallup’s 2024 State of the American Workplace found fully remote workers report high engagement (33%) but also the highest loneliness (25% versus 16% for in-office) [2].
 That’s not a problem for everyone – introverts and parents often prefer it.
 But for people who recharge through workplace interaction, isolation is a real cost.

 Remote thrives for: individual contributors (engineering, writing, design), experienced professionals, people with strong home workspace, and anyone managing a long commute or caregiving.